Sword at Sunset: Plot

 The events of the novel follow and continue those of The Lantern Bearers.
-Artos (Sutcliff's version of Arthur) recalls his life as he lies near death, from the time when he served under his uncle, the British high king Ambrosius.
+Artos (Sutcliff's version of Arthur, his Latin given name being Artorius while Artos is a nickname meaning "bear" in Celtic) recalls his life as he lies near death, from the time when he served under his uncle, the British high king Ambrosius.
 He gathers a core cavalry group, Artos' Companions, who will be pivotal to the resistance of the British kingdoms to the invading Saxons.
 While visiting Arfon, in North Wales, where he grew up, Artos meets a woman, Ygerna, who drugs and seduces him.
 He is unaware that the woman is his half-sister, and that her seduction was a deliberate plan to gain revenge against their father; Ygerna is Uther's daughter, whereas Artos is Uther's illegitimate son.
-Artos' seduction and the conception of Medraut is Ygerna's means of bringing ruin to Artos.
+Artos' seduction and the conception of Medraut (Mordred) is Ygerna's means of bringing ruin to Artos.

-Artos marries Guenhumara in order to bolster his forces with much needed troops.
+Artos marries Guenhumara (Guinevere) in order to bolster his forces with much needed troops.
 His relationship with her is difficult as a result of his previous involvement with Ygerna, and his best friend Bedwyr eventually betrays Artos by his involvement with Artos' wife.

 Sutcliff presents the Arthur legend in a realistic manner, portraying Arthur as a historical figure, and excluding the grail quest, Merlin and many of the more fantastic elements of the legend.
 However many elements, such as the death of his daughter being linked to a Celtic 'curse', retain magical elements, but linked to Celtic religious practices.
 Indeed, Artos is shown as a man of two worlds, part Romano British, the descendant of the Romanised city-dwelling peoples of the South of Britain and part descendant of the more Celtic tribes of the mountains of Wales and Southern Scotland.
 The tension between these two cultures influences Artos's character, and his seduction by Ygerna.
 The battles in particular are described realistically.
 The Battle of Badon Hill is set at the Vale of the White Horse at Uffington and was planned out with the aid of a military advisor.

 The story removes Lancelot, and gives the friend-and-lover's role to Bedwyr (old Welsh form of the name Bedivere).
-The name Ygerna is related to Igraine but she plays the role similar to that of Morgause.
+The name Ygerna is related to Igraine, Arthur's mother in legend, but she instead plays a role similar to that of Morgause and Morgan le Fay.
+Artos's father Utha (Uther Pendragon) is said to have died before the story begins, and Artos had previously been introduced in The Lantern Bearers as a boy and his uncle Ambrosius's young ward.
 Other characters familiar from Arthurian legend who are members of Arthur's Companions include Gwalchmai (Gawain) and Cei (Kay).